 - some EEM loans also allow you to make home improvements against natural disasters

-The Energy Star program states 70,000 homeowners upgraded their homes in 2020 to meet energy efficient standards, while 2 million homes across America are certified as being Energy Star compliant.
+According to the Energy Star program, more than 70,000 homeowners upgrade their homes annually to meet energy efficient standards, while 1 million homes across America are certified as being Energy Star compliant.